-Spanish researchers cure type 1 diabetes in dogsFebruary 7th, 2013 in Diabetes /
+Spanish researchers cure type 1 diabetes in dogsFebruary 7, 2013 in Medicine & Health / Diabetes

 Researchers from the Universitat Autònoma de Barcelona (UAB), led by Fàtima Bosch, have shown for the first time that it is possible to cure diabetes in large animals with a single session of gene therapy.
 As published this week in Diabetes, the principal journal for research on the disease, after a single gene therapy session, the dogs recover their health and no longer show symptoms of the disease.
 In some cases, monitoring continued for over four years, with no recurrence of symptoms.

 The therapy is minimally invasive.
 It consists of a single session of various injections in the animal's rear legs using simple needles that are commonly used in cosmetic treatments.
 These injections introduce gene therapy vectors, with a dual objective: to express the insulin gene, on the one hand, and that of glucokinase, on the other.
 Glucokinase is an enzyme that regulates the uptake of glucose from the blood.
 When both genes act simultaneously they function as a "glucose sensor", which automatically regulates the uptake of glucose from the blood, thus reducing diabetic hyperglycemia (the excess of blood sugar associated with the disease).

 As Fàtima Bosch, the head researcher, points out, "this study is the first to demonstrate a long-term cure for diabetes in a large animal model using gene therapy."

 This same research group had already tested this type of therapy on mice, but the excellent results obtained for the first time with large animals lays the foundations for the clinical translation of this gene therapy approach to veterinary medicine and eventually to diabetic patients.